Thant998/Python-99Days/README.md

-# Problem solution with Python
+# Python solution from code signal